About Laura Okmin

-For more than 25 years Laura Okmin has been covering the biggest names in sports on the biggest stages.
+For nearly 30 years Laura Okmin has been covering the biggest names in sports on the biggest stages.
 But what Laura is most known for, and most proud of, is the connections she has cultivated over two decades of building relationships … not sources.
 Trust has been the foundation of every interview she conducts, the content she creates with her production company – and now her company leading the next generation of women sports broadcasters.

 Laura is the third longest tenured sideline reporter in NFL history.
 You’ll find her covering the league for the NFL on FOX and Westwood One’s NFL national radio games.
 She’s Covered over 20 Super Bowls and called the last five from the sidelines for Westwood One.
 She’s hosted Olympic coverage from the London, Sochi and Pyeongchang games, and reported from multiple World Series and NBA and NHL championships.
 Laura has worked for CNN, TNT/TBS Sports, hosted national shows on FSN and was a sideline reporter from the Orange and Fiesta BCS Bowl Games.
 She began her broadcasting career as a Sports Reporter/Anchor in Montgomery, AL, Chattanooga, TN and Sports Channel in Chicago, where she traveled with the Chicago Bulls during their championship run leading to an Emmy Award.

 Wanting to create, develop and own content, Laura started LO Productions in 2007 producing PROfiles, a 30-minute series introducing viewers to NFL personalities off the field which aired on FSN for two seasons.
 She hosted the series while also serving as its Executive Producer securing VIZIO as the title sponsor, booked each guest and wrote every episode.